 In Puerto Rico, for instance, there are still many people living without electricity post-Hurricane María.
 Faced with post-disaster hardships, some homeowners in Puerto Rico have become delinquent on their mortgage payments.
 People in other places, like the U.S. Virgin Islands, face similar challenges.

 If you are struggling to make your mortgage payment or can’t meet your reverse mortgage obligations, such as paying taxes and insurance, in the wake of a natural disaster, there are resources and potential options to avoid foreclosure.
-You may first want to contact a HUD-approved housing counselor.
+You may first want to contact a HUD-approved housing counseling agency.
 Housing counselors are available for free or at low cost to assist you with information and advice if you can’t make your mortgage payment.

 Primary federal government disaster resources